cdrice26/Google-Sheets-Weather-Dashboard/README.md

   - `rootDir`, which should be the absolute path to the `dist/` directory in this repo.
 6. Run `npm run build` to upload this script.
 7. Use the spreadsheet!
 It'll automatically load the ZIP you input on launch, and you can always enter a new ZIP and click update to get new weather.
+  - Note that the first time you run it, you'll have to authorize the script.
+Google will present lots of scary warnings, but that's just because this isn't an officially published script.
 ## External APIs
 This relies on [Zippopotam.us](https://zippopotam.us) and [Open-Meteo](https://open-meteo.com).
 Thanks to the maintainers of these services!